Introduction to the Decisions Studio

 |View Refresh||Refreshes all data in the current view.|

 |Notifications||Displays notifications for the current user such as new tasks|

 There are multiple ways to do almost everything in the portal.
-For example, to create a new entity in a designer folder, for example a flow , you can right-click on the designer folder then click Create Flow.
+For example, to create a new entity in a Designer Folder, for example, a flow, you can right-click on the Designer Folder then select Create Flow.

-Alternately, at the bottom of the right panel you can click Create Flow.
+Alternately, at the bottom of the right panel select Create Flow.